rudderlabs/rudderstack-docs/destinations/aws-personalize.md

      {% hint style="info" %}

-     As event name is a mandatory field here, that means you can only send `track` events.
-Also remember that, inside the payload you have to specify the **same** event name, which you have used while configuring the destination in [RudderStack dashboard](https://app.rudderlabs.com/)
+     As event name is a mandatory field here, you can only send `track` events.

      {% endhint %}